yuma-m/raspi_lcd_acm1602ni/README.md

 dtparam=i2c_baudrate=50000
 ```

+Reboot Raspberry Pi.

 ## Attention

-Do not use `i2cdetect` command.
-Read access to i2c bus causes hungging up of LCD(ACM1602NI).
+Do not use `i2cdetect` command when LCD(ACM1602NI) is connected.
+Read access to i2c bus will causes hungging up of LCD.